g0x0dvibes/kali-lootbox/README.md

 ```

 **Mount Shared Folder in VMWare**
-It is unbelievable to me that Shared Folders in VMWare don't automatically mount or work in any way on Kali without jumping through hoops.
+Shared Folders in VMWare Kali are a pain in the ass.
 I wrote a quick script you can run to mount the folder.
+Just make /mnt/hgfs if it doesn't already exist and run to mount your folder.

 **Mimikatz**
 * Old binaries that still work well on server 2019